 - 2. Similarly, you don’t want to over-water the pastry, which is the next step, and the one that took me so long to master.
 Too much water wreaks havoc with the gluten and requires over-manipulation and additional flour—both of which make for tough pastry.
 The amount of water the pastry will take largely depends on the humidity level of the flour.
 In my kitchen, this pastry usually takes between 2 and 3 tablespoons of water.
 Whether in a processor or in a bowl with a blender, trickle the water very slowly into the pastry while pulsing or cutting.
 The second the pastry begins to form a big, messy ball, you’re there, so STOP!
 (Note: If the dough turns gummy and sticky and messy, try adding 2 tablespoons of flour.
 If that can’t fix it, throw it out and try again.
 You’ll get it right the next time!
 And it’s just flour, water, and butter.)

 - 3. Turn the pastry dough out onto a lightly floured surface and very quickly divide it in half.
 Shape each portion into a thick round disk with your hands, scooping up any stray bits and working them into the disks.
 It should feel and look a little like Play-Doh, or, as I once thought to myself, a very firm little baby’s bottom.
 Look for bits of butter peeking through the pastry—this is a good thing.
 Wrap the dough in plastic wrap and refrigerate for at least 30 minutes or wrap super duper well in plastic and then place in a resealable plastic bag and freeze for up to a month.
-Roll out according to your tart recipe.
+Roll out and bake according to your tart recipe.

 Hungry for more?
 Chow down on these: